2026 Preakness Stakes betting in PA

 By the time Preakness Stakes day comes around, there’s a good chance you’ll have come across several takes on how the race will play out.
 Convincing arguments will be laid out for several runners in the field, so you’ll have plenty to consider.

 - Past performance: You’ll want to take a look at how the horses have been faring in the run-up to the Preakness.
-Many in the field will have competed against each other already.
+Many in the field will have already competed against each other.
 With that in mind, there should be plenty of nuggets of information available.
 Naturally, those who have won some other big races should capture your attention.

 - Career earnings: For a big-picture look at all the runners in the field, go through the career earnings of each of them.
 This method is an excellent way to help separate the horses into tiers.
 Theoretically, the better horses will have made more money over their careers.
 However, keep in mind that some have run in more races.

 - Key stats: There are several stats to consider, such as previous times, pace, and class.
-They can all be helpful and useful, but be careful not to suffer from information overload.
-To avoid this, consider some of the bottom line stats, such as power and speed ratings, to be fair assessments of overall strength.
+They can all be helpful and valuable, but be careful not to suffer from information overload.
+To avoid this, consider some of the bottom-line stats, such as power and speed ratings, to be fair assessments of overall strength.

 You can spend lots of time handicapping the race, but that won’t necessarily get you any closer to positive results.
 It may lead to success, but there aren’t any guarantees.

-As an alternative, keep it simple and follow the steps above while digesting the opinions of sources you trust.
+As an alternative, keep it simple and follow the steps above while considering the opinions of trusted sources.
 There’s a good chance you’ll find some selections you’re happy with by doing so.

 History of the Preakness Stakes

 The first running of the Preakness Stakes took place in 1873.
-Survivor won the inaugural race contested over 1 1/2 miles at a time of 2:43.
-The length has shifted through the decades, but the current stretch of 1 3/16 miles has stuck for some time.
+Survivor won the inaugural race, contested over 1-1/2 miles, in a time of 2:43.
+The length has shifted through the decades, but the current stretch of 1-3/16 miles has remained in place for some time.

-There have been a number of legendary performances through the years at Pimlico, including some memorable runs by Triple Crown winners.
-We’ve been fortunate to see two of those in 2015 and 2018.
+There have been several legendary performances through the years at Pimlico, including some memorable runs by Triple Crown winners.
+The most recent were in 2015 and 2018.

 Preakness Stakes FAQ

 The Preakness Stakes traditionally occurs on the third Saturday in May.
-This upcoming year (2024), that falls on Saturday, May 18.
+This year (2025), that falls on Saturday, May 17.
 NBC Sports will handle the broadcast and streaming duties.

-For example, here were the returns for the 2020 edition of the race:
+For example, here were the returns for past runnings of the race:

 - $2 Exacta: $75.60